 Do Some Hiking at Reserva Natural Inéz Marin Mendoza

 Finding diverse places to hike in Puerto Rico is occasionally a challenge.
 Luckily, we found The Nature Reserve at Punta Yeguas (officially called Reserva Natural Inéz Marin Mendoza) in Yabucoa.
 We had been there many years ago, but it was not really “open” to the public.
-But now, they have added walk-through gates and signs, to welcome and educate the visitors.
+But now, they have added walk-through gates (to the sides of the main gates) and signs, to welcome and educate the visitors.
 It is a beautiful place, but very hot, so be prepared.

 The reserve is located on the south east coast of Puerto Rico, in the town of Yabucoa.
 The reserve comprises 280 acres of land acquired by the Conservation Trust (Para La Naturaleza).
 The forested area slopes down and changes to grasslands, cliffs, rocks and ravines that lead down to the beaches.
 Many birds and animals call this place home.
 The rocky sloping area over the blue water make for some great views and beautiful photos!
 There is not much specific written about the reserve.
 We got lost finding an entrance on a prior trip a number of years back.
 This time, Google Maps led us right to the main gate (just at the end of the straight part of the road)!

 If you enter through the main gate, you will see the sign and 2 main trails cut in the grass – one straight ahead that goes to La Teresa beach, and one that leads to the right, down the hill a bit which takes you out to Punta Yegua cliff.
 These trails are in full sun, the whole way – so go early in the day.
 We went one morning in early May and it was HOT!
 Summertime must be brutal!
 Bring plenty of water (more than you think you need!) and a hat, and take your time.